AI-READI/cds-specification/docs/git/workflows.md

       - uses: actions/first-interaction@v1
         with:
           repo-token: ${{ secrets.BOT_ACTIONS }}
-          issue-message: "Hey!
+          issue-message: 'Hey!
 Thank you for using FAIRshare and submitting an issue.
 Your feedback is extremely valuable to us!
-A maintainer will submit a response to your inquiry soon."
+A maintainer will submit a response to your inquiry soon.'
-          pr-message: "Thank you for taking your time and effort for your contribution, we truly value it. :tada: A maintainer will soon be on this PR to provide some comments or merge your changes.
-In the meantime please ensure that your changes follow our [`Contrubuting Guidelines`](https://github.com/fairdataihub/FAIRshare/blob/main/CONTRIBUTING.md)."
+          pr-message: 'Thank you for taking your time and effort for your contribution, we truly value it. :tada: A maintainer will soon be on this PR to provide some comments or merge your changes.
+In the meantime please ensure that your changes follow our [`Contrubuting Guidelines`](https://github.com/fairdataihub/FAIRshare/blob/main/CONTRIBUTING.md).'
 ```

 ## Stale issues and PRs